 When a UST system is temporarily closed for more than 12 months, the tank system must be permanently closed if it does not meet the cathodic protection requirements found in Regulation 61-92, Part 280.20 and 280.21 (pdf).

 There are two acceptable methods for permanent closure, removal from the ground (recommended) and fill-in-place with an approved inert solid substance.

 At least 30 days prior to beginning closure activities, an accurately filled out Tank and Sludge Disposal Form (pdf) must be submitted to the Division.

 Points to consider:

 Soil sampling is required at all permanent closures.
-Information about sampling requirements can be found in the Underground Storage Tank Assessment Report (pdf).
+Information about sampling requirements can be found in the Underground Storage Tank Assessment Guidelines (pdf) as well as the Analytical Methodology for Groundwater and Soil Assessment Guidelines (pdf) .
 A Closure Report must be submitted to the Division within 60 days of the closure event.
-Please contact the Division with any questions regarding closure or sampling specifics.
+Please contact the Division with any questions regarding closure or sampling specifics, including variances.